desmap/ale-sensible/README.md

 - **Easy quick-switching of buffers** without laggy linter engines bumping the gutter in your face two seconds later
 - **No nervous ALE blinking and sending false warnings for the current line** while you type and try to code
 - **Intuitve highlighting there where you expect**, right in the lines where errors are and not somewhere outside
-- **Non-obstrusive highlighting**, lines are still easy to read and edit
+- **No obstrusive, plump default highlighting**, lines are still easy to read and edit
 - **Kicks in when it's the right:** in Normal Mode always and in Insert Mode only after leaving Insert Mode
 - **No intentionally delayed linting**, responsive linting always after 0ms (ALE sets an extra 200ms delay)
 - **No more broken colorthemes**, no dull grey gutter anymore, ALE SENSIBLE works with any colortheme (dark and light)